dmlc/dgl/docs/source/guide/nn-heterograph.rst

                 rsts[nty] = self.agg_fn(alist, nty)

-Finally, the results on the same destination node type from multiple relationships are aggregated using ``self.agg_fn`` function.
-Examples can be found in the API Doc for :class:`dgl.nn.pytorch.HeteroGraphConv`.
+Finally, the results on the same destination node type from multiple relations are aggregated using ``self.agg_fn`` function.
+Examples can be found in the API Doc for :class:`~dgl.nn.pytorch.HeteroGraphConv`.